hibikir/engineering-blog/_posts/2015-09-23-implicits-typeclasses.md

 you'll often want to create new type class instances, such as JsonFormat[MyClass].
 Other times you need to find the right ones to import.
 Either way, familiarity with the pattern is essential when using spray-json and many other libraries.

-spray-routing[WHICH IS WHAT] uses this pattern for a lot of things, including returning data, and to avoid some pitfalls of method overloading.
+spray-routing, a library used to write RESTful services, uses this pattern for a lot of things, including returning data, and to avoid some pitfalls of method overloading.
 They call it the 'magnet pattern' and try to get you to read [a post much, much longer than this one](http://spray.io/blog/2012-12-13-the-magnet-pattern/).
 Ultimately it's the same pattern, used for different properties.